tieututinhoc/piracy/docs/telegram.md

 ### Miscellaneous bots

 - [@TheFeedReaderBot](https://t.me/TheFeedReaderBot)
+- [@el_monitorro](https://anonym.to/?https://t.me/el_monitorro_bot) - el_monitorro is RSS, Atom and JSON feed reader written in Rust.
+- [@eventsaggregatorbot](https://anonym.to/?https://t.me/eventsaggregatorbot) - Forward your favorite Twitter, Instagram, RSS, Reddit, YouTube, Twitch accounts in Telegram.
+- [@TheDigestBot](https://anonym.to/?https://t.me/TheDigestBot) - The bot collects all news from your channel subscriptions and sends to you a Digest with all news once a day.
 - [@markdownrobot](https://t.me/markdownrobot)
 - [@HideItBot](https://t.me/HideItBot) - Hide Text in Chat.
 - [@bing](https://t.me/bing) - Bing is search engine, this Bot let's you search for photos.